 Ecuador: Andes and Amazon Field School Quichua

-The Andes and Amazon Field School in Ecuador, co-sponsored by FIU’s Kimberly Green Latin American and Caribbean Center and University of Pittsburgh, will immerse you in the culture and environment of the Amazon for a learning adventure you won’t forget.
-It provides a comfortable setting where students work with indigenous elders to learn the Quichua language.
+The Andes and Amazon Field School in Ecuador, co-sponsored by FIU’s Kimberly Green Latin American and Caribbean Center, the University of Wisconsin at Madison, the University of Pittsburgh, and the University of Florida will immerse you in the culture and environment of the Amazon for a learning adventure you won’t forget.

 Students will be staying in spacious rooms that look out on the river and forest.
 Double or triple occupancy rooms are available.
 Bathrooms are in rooms with abundant hot water.
 High quality mattresses for a good rest.
 Students will sleep to the sound of frogs, the river, and heavy rain on the roof, and then wake to the sound of birds.